The Gospel Reading tells the story of a woman who is worthless by the standards of Jewish society at that time.

 Jesus has sent his disciples off for food, and he is sitting at a well when she comes to draw water.
 There is every reason why he shouldn’t talk to her at all.

 And, thirdly, this Samaritan has the sort of history that makes women pariahs even in their home communities.
-Jesus knows her status, and he lets her see that he does.
+Jesus knows her status, and he lets her know he does.
 She has had five husbands—five husbands!—and she is currently living with a man to whom she is not married.
 Even by the lax standards of our own day, this sort of history would make people look askance at her.
-In her village, she is undoubtedly a shamed person.
+In her village she is undoubtedly a shamed person.

 But, you might be thinking, the savior of the world could certainly spare a crumb even for a shamed Samaritan woman.
 He could preach to her that her sins are forgiven, you might be supposing, or he could offer her some other kind of pastoral help.

-And then look at how the story ends: she brings belief in Jesus to her village, and the villagers come to Jesus because of her.
+And then look at how this story ends: she brings belief in Jesus to her village, and the villagers come to Jesus because of her.

 She isn’t worthless then, is she?
-Indeed she isn’t.
-On the contrary, because of Jesus, she takes her rightful place among the apostles.
-The evangelization of the whole village is her accomplishment.
+No, then she takes her rightful place among the apostles.
+The evangelization of her village is her accomplishment.